False Claims Act

 Contact a Whistleblower Lawyer Today

 Please contact us if you have information about a fraud against the federal, state or local government in New York or New Jersey and would like to learn more about your legal rights.
 Our employment law attorneys represent employees throughout New Jersey and in New York City and its suburbs.
-Please contact us online, or call us in New Jersey at (201) 487-2700, or in New York at (212) 398-7100.
+We invite you to contact us online or call us in New Jersey at (973) 744-4000.